Paul Begala: Career

 Begala, along with business partner James Carville, helped then-Governor of Arkansas Clinton win the 1992 presidential election.
 Begala was a chief strategist for the 1992 Clinton–Gore campaign.
-Clinton carried 33 states and became the first Democrat elected President since 1976.
+Clinton carried 33 states and became the first Democrat elected president since 1976.
 Begala later served as a counselor to the President in the Clinton White House, where he coordinated policy, politics, and communications.

 Aside from the 1992 presidential election, Begala and Carville had other well-known political victories including the 1991 Pennsylvania U.S. Senate victory of Harris Wofford, the 1988 re-election campaign of incumbent New Jersey U.S. Senator Frank Lautenberg, and the gubernatorial victories of Robert Casey in Pennsylvania in 1986, Wallace G. Wilkinson in Kentucky in 1987, and Zell Miller in Georgia in 1990.
 Begala later revealed he had favored his former client, Pennsylvania senator Harris Wofford, over Al Gore as Bill Clinton's running mate in the 1992 presidential election.

-He was a contributor to John F. Kennedy, Jr.'s political magazine George in the late 1990s.
+He was a contributor to John F. Kennedy Jr.'s political magazine George in the late 1990s.

 From 1999 until its cancellation in 2000, Begala co-hosted the political debate show Equal Time with Oliver North on MSNBC.
 From 2002 until its cancellation in 2005, he co-hosted the political debate show Crossfire on CNN, alternating with Carville as the left-wing host, while the position of right-wing host alternated between Robert Novak and Tucker Carlson.

-As an author and co-author, Begala has written five political books: Is Our Children Learning?: The Case Against George W. Bush; Buck Up, Suck Up and Come Back When You Foul Up (with James Carville); It's Still the Economy Stupid; and Third Term: Why George W. Bush (Hearts) John McCain.
+As an author and co-author, Begala has written six political books: Is Our Children Learning?: The Case Against George W. Bush; Buck Up, Suck Up and Come Back When You Foul Up (with James Carville); It's Still the Economy Stupid; Third Term: Why George W. Bush (Hearts) John McCain; and in 2020 wrote YOU'RE FIRED!
+The Perfect Guide to Beating Donald Trump.

 He was an early supporter of Hillary Clinton during the 2008 presidential primaries.
 However, after she dropped out of the race, he became a backer of Barack Obama.

 On January 12, 2008, Begala appeared on NPR's radio show Wait Wait...
 Don't Tell Me!, playing the game Not My Job.
 He won by answering two out of three questions correctly.

 Begala was a consultant in the service of mortgage lender Freddie Mac, an arrangement that ended in September 2008.

-Begala is currently a CNN political commentator and a research professor of public policy at Georgetown University's McCourt School of Public Policy.
+In 2012 he played a crucial role in the Obama-Biden re-election campaign.
+He has also done campaign work overseas, including in Israel, Europe, South America, the Caribbean, and Africa.